-This week is a huge travel week in the United States whether you’re going in or out of the country.
-You’re going to encounter a huge number of fellow travelers on their way to Thanksgiving gatherings.
+Starting with Thanksgiving week, the holiday season is a huge travel time in the United States whether you’re going in or out of the country.
+You’re going to encounter a huge number of fellow travelers on their way to holiday gatherings.
 This can mean delays, overbooked flights, and long lines in security checkpoints.
 Did we mention long lines?
-Fortunately there are things you can do to stay on your schedule.
+Fortunately, there are things you can do to stay on your schedule.

 1. Make sure your paperwork is spot-on, ready to go

 This means making sure your passport is not expired, not within 6 months of expiring if you’re going to a country that has that requirement for entry, and you should have a few blank pages.

 If you cannot answer, “Yes” to all these requirements, talk to us, we can expedite your passport renewal for you.

 2. Avoid Wednesday before Thanksgiving travel if possible

 Remember this for next year.
 This is the biggest travel day of the year and the delays and overbooking are legendary.
 Unless you really enjoy being around waiting, frustrated people, it’s a good idea to avoid airports that day if possible.
 Fly on Thanksgiving Thursday if you can.